 As the levels of demand increase, it is very important that our customers familiarise themselves with COVID-19 safety guidance when travelling by bus.

 Weekday time restriction on the use of Concessionary bus passes has been lifted across our network for the duration of the Covid-19 (Coronavirus) emergency.
-All ENCTS passes will be accepted 24/7 from 21st March 2020
+All ENCTS passes will be accepted 24/7 until further notice.

 We continue to work hard to provide services that meet the basic needs of our customers, and especially key workers, throughout these very difficult times.
-Please check back regularly to keep updated on service amendments.
+We have some colleagues self-isolating or shielding, and so dealing with emails and phone calls is a challenge.
+This website will be updated regularly, so please check back frequently to keep updated on service amendments.